blakejacquot/Udacity_SelfDrivingCar_Term1_Project4_AdvancedLaneFinding/README.md

 chessboard images.
 (DONE)
 * Apply a distortion correction to raw images.
 (DONE)
 * Use color transforms, gradients, etc., to create a thresholded binary image.
 (DONE)
 * Apply a perspective transform to rectify binary image ("birds-eye view").
-(Not Done)
+(DONE)
 * Detect lane pixels and fit to find the lane boundary.
-(Not Done)
+(DONE)
 * Determine the curvature of the lane and vehicle position with respect to center.
-(Not Done)
+(DONE)
 * Warp the detected lane boundaries back onto the original image.
-(Not Done)
+(DONE)
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
-(Not Done)
+(DONE)

 [t1p1_link]: https://github.com/blakejacquot/udacity_SDC_T1P1_LaneFinding/blob/master/P1.ipynb